 Video of the Day

 Poppies typically spread through seed formation.
-The flowers die back and yield seed pods that mature in summer.
-The seed pods dry and shed seeds around the plant.
+The flowers die back and yield seed pods that mature in summer, then dry and shed seeds around the plant.
 Most poppy seeds are so tiny that they blow easily in the wind.
 Birds also eat the seeds and spread them.

 Some poppies spread through roots that produce adjacent plants.
-Perennials such as the Oriental poppy can be left in place for years.
+Perennials such as the Oriental poppy (Papaver orientale), which thrives in USDA zones 3 through 7, can be left in place for years.
 They gradually spread into plant clumps that can be divided into new plants.
-These poppies spread both through seeds and roots.
-These poppies die back in late summer and foliage often disappears, only to emerge in spring from the root base.
+They die back in late summer and foliage often disappears, only to emerge in spring from the root base.

-A few poppies, such as the California native Matilija poppy, spread aggressively through their roots.
+A few poppies, such as the California native Matilija poppy (Romneya coulter), spread aggressively through their roots in USDA zones 8 through 10.
 Matilija poppies grow through tenacious rhizomes or underground roots.
 Called the fried egg poppy for its yellow-centered white flower, this poppy grows into a shrub 4 feet or taller.
 It is a tough desert wildflower that survives drought and poor soil.

 The California poppy matures into a slender pod 1 to 2 inches long.
-Snip off these pods before they are fully ripe.
-Drop them in a paper bag or covered container.
+Snip off these pods before they are fully ripe and drop them in a paper bag or covered container.
 When each pod is dry and brittle, it spontaneously pops open and scatters seeds several feet.
 The slightest touch to a dry pod will snap it open and throw seeds to the ground.